mititelunk/fuzzy2cutie/README.md

 And your wife will give me a cake for the fact that now you spend the night at home.
 ____________________________________________________________

-This add-on "PostgreSQL" for "jFuzzyQt" (dynamic link library)
+This add-on (dynamic link library) "PostgreSQL" for "jFuzzyQt" (http://sourceforge.net/projects/jfuzzyqt/?source=navbar)

 1) Download and install "jFuzzyQt" from "sourceforge.net";